 - ⅔ cup cocoa powder, natural or dutch-process (2 oz, 58g)

 - ½ tsp kosher salt

 - 4 large egg whites, at room temperature

 - sea salt flakes, optional

 - Heat oven to 350°F. Spread the walnut halves on a half sheet baking pan and toast in the oven for about 9 minutes, until they are golden and fragrant.
 Let cool slightly, then transfer the walnut halves to a work surface and coarsely chop them.

 - In a large bowl, whisk the powdered sugar with the cocoa powder and salt followed by the chopped walnuts.
 Add the egg whites and vanilla extract and stir with a spatula just until the batter is moistened (do not overmix or it will stiffen; we’re not trying to whip these egg whites as we would for a meringue).

-- Spoon the batter onto the baking sheets in evenly spaced mounds (I used a 1 tablespoon small cookie scoop.If you can spare the time, letting them rest at room temperature on their trays for 30 minutes (and up to 60 minutes) to achieve a taller dome in the oven, but it’s also fine to bake them right away (they’ll just flatten out more).
+- Scoop two tablespoons of the batter onto the baking sheets in evenly spaced mounds using a small cookie scoop.If you can spare the time, let the batter rest at room temperature on their trays for 30 to 60 minutes to dry before baking.
+It’s also fine to bake them right away (they’ll just flatten out more).

-- Bake for 14 to 16 minutes, until the tops are glossy and lightly cracked; shift the pans from front to back and top to bottom halfway through to ensure even baking.
-Let cookies cool completely, and store in an airtight container for up to 3 days.
+- Bake the cookies for 14 to 16 minutes, until the tops are glossy and lightly cracked; shift the pans from front to back and top to bottom halfway through to ensure even baking.
+Let cookies cool completely before removing from the pan.